Frequently Asked Questions (FAQs)

 How do I search for an egg donor?

-Selecting a donor is an important first step on your journey toward starting a family.
-During your donor selection process, we recommend that you create an account to gain access to the extended profiles of our egg donors.
+Selecting a donor is an essential first step on your journey toward starting a family.
+During your donor selection process, we recommend creating an Eeve account to access the extended profiles of our egg donors.

-Your registration will provide you with unlimited access to detailed donor profiles, where you can find all the information you need to make your final decision.
+Your registration provides unlimited access to detailed donor profiles, where you can find all the information you need to make your final decision.
 The registration is free and without commitment.

-You can use our Donor Search Tool to help you find a donor that best matches your criteria by inputting some of your desired characteristics (eye colour, height, ethnicity, etc) and selecting profiles from the filtered results.
+You can use our Donor Search Tool to find a donor who best matches your criteria by entering some of your desired characteristics (eye colour, height, ethnicity, etc.) and selecting profiles from the filtered results.

 How do I choose my donor?